damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 Interviewing is hard, it's hard for both sides.
 In less than one hour you both need to get to know each other and both will have to make the decision if you want to work with this person.
-This is an effort to provide a set of guidelines to make interviewing a bit less traumating.
+This is an effort to provide a set of guidelines to make interviewing a bit less traumatizing.

 #### Before the interview